Microsoft-UK-DevOps-Squad/DevExperience/index.md

 nav_order: 1
 ---

-## E2E Develover Experience Guide
+# E2E Develover Experience Guide
+This Developer Guide will guide you through the concepts and setup of Microsoft DevOps tooling, from decision making to good practices.
+It is designed to bring customer and partners to a good (Level 200) knowledge of Developer Experience tooling.
+It is meant as decision guidance and practical insights to the Microsoft DevOps tooling.
+All instructions provided require a basic understanding of  [DevOps](https://learn.microsoft.com/en-us/devops/what-is-devops)

-This Developer Experience Guide will provide guidance to for Microsoft DevOps tooling, its setup and best practices.
-The following areas will be covered:
+## The following areas will be covered
 - Setup and automation of Project Management
 - Insights into different development environments
 - Guidance for Repositories & Branching